sakjain92/Fractional-GPUs/README.md

 The CUDA provided blockIdx __shouldn't__ be used.

 ### Adding application to build steps
+There are two methods to build an application

+#### Using shared library (currently untested)
+After the build steps are completed, a shared library (libfractional_gpu.so) is created in the build directory.
+The application can be linked with this library.
+Remember to include the 'include/' directory in the include path while building the application to include the header files.

+#### Static Compilation
-All applications are need to be added to CMakeList.txt to be included in build steps.
+Applications can be added to CMakeList.txt to be included in build steps.
 CMakeList.txt is self explanatory. add_native_target() function should be used for application that don't use partitioning feature and add_persistent_target() function should be used for application that do use the feature.
+Both these functions expect all the include files of the application to be contained within one single directory.